8percent/python-library/README.md

 #### pyproject.toml
 This file contains build system requirements and information, which are used by poetry to build the package.
 We tried to gather every package related settings as much as possible here.
-Through this design decision, project could keep configuration files as little as possible.
+Through this design decision, project could remove package dependant configuration files like `.isort.cfg`, `pytest.ini`, etc.

 - **[tool.poetry]**: Describe package's metadata.
 Including package name, versions, dscription, authors etc.
 - **[tool.poetry.dependencies]**, **[tool.poetry.dev-dependencies]**: Manage package's dependencies.
 Poetry will check this section to resolve requirements version.